B1t-Master/FOMA/README.md

 Two more things worth knowing:

-- YouTube ignores clicks that don't come from a real user — scripts and extensions clicking an element are detected and ignored (the event's `isTrusted` flag is `false`).
+- YouTube ignores clicks that don't come from a real user - scripts and extensions clicking an element are detected and ignored (the event's `isTrusted` flag is `false`).
 FOMA sidesteps this by driving the **real mouse through Windows**, so the click is indistinguishable from your own.
-- When UI Automation can't see things (older browsers), FOMA can fall back to **screen-capture template matching** using crops you drop into `assets/templates`.
+- When UI Automation can't see things (older browsers), FOMA can fall back to **screen-capture template matching** using crops you drop into `assets/templates` (still a work in progress however you can add your own assets).

 ## Requirements